nickdesaulniers/joshVR/README.md

     npm i

+To run the file watchers for the build scripts:

+    npm start

 ##Create
 Describe your scene using primitives (currently only cubes and spheres) and groups to describe a scene hierarchy.
 ![edit](screenshots/1.png)